katmore/webhook/docs/phpdoc.md

-    getHubSignature() : string
+    getHubSignature() :

-_Provides the Hub-Signature provided along with this delivery._
+__

 #### Returns

-string --
+--

-Hub-Signature
+The Hub-Signature provided along with this delivery.

 # __

+Inherited from

+\Webhook\Request

 ## Tags